Scheduling with Communication Delay in Near-Linear Time: Technical Overview

 \subsection{Sampling Vertices to Add to the Batch}

 We first partition the set of unscheduled vertices in $V_H$ into buckets based on the estimated number of edges in the subgraph induced by their ancestors.
-(We place vertex $v$--if it has no ancestors--into the smallest bucket.)
+(We place vertex $v$---if it has no ancestors---into the bucket with the smallest index.)
+We partition by edges instead of vertices because the number of edges in the induced subgraph of the ancestors affects our running time.
 More formally, let $S_i$ be the set of vertices not yet scheduled in iteration $i$ (\cref{line:inner-loop}, \cref{alg:lr}).
 We partition $S_i$ into $k = O(\log \rho)$ buckets $K_1, \ldots, K_k$ such that bucket $K_j$ contains all vertices $w \in S_i$ where $\este{w} \in [2^j, 2^{j+1})$; $\este{w}$ denotes the estimated number of edges in the subgraph induced by ancestors of $w$.

 From each bucket $\bucket_j$, in decreasing order of $j$, we sample vertices, sequentially, without replacement.
 For each sampled vertex $v$, we enumerate its ancestors and determine how many are in the current batch $\batch$.
-If at least a $\gamma$-fraction of the vertices \emph{are not in $\batch$ and} at least a $\gamma$-fraction of the edges in the induced subgraph $\sgraphh{v}{H_i}$ are \emph{not in} $\batch$, then add $v$ to $\batch$.
+If at least a $\gamma$-fraction of the vertices \emph{are not in $\batch$ and} at least a $\gamma$-fraction of the edges (with both endpoints in $B$) in the induced subgraph $\sgraphh{v}{H_i}$ are \emph{not in} $\batch$, then add $v$ and all its ancestors to $\batch$.
 We call such a vertex $v$ \defn{\good}.
 Otherwise, we do not add $v$ to $\batch$ and label this vertex as \defn{\bad}.
-For our algorithms, we set $\gamma = \frac{1}{\sqrt{\rho}}$ but $\gamma$ can be set to any value $\gamma < 1/2$.
+For our algorithms, we set $\gamma = \frac{1}{\sqrt{\rho}}$ to minimize the approximation factor but $\gamma$ can be set to any value $\gamma < 1/2$.
 Lepere-Rapine did not consider edges in their algorithm because the number of edges in the induced subgraph does not affect the schedule length; however, considering edges is crucial for our algorithm to run in near-linear time.